-Smart Accounts with Universal Bridge
+Smart Accounts with Payments

 Smart accounts with EIP7702 allow you to upgrade any EOA (Externally Owned Account) into a smart account without code changes, enabling advanced features like transaction batching and gas sponsorship.